xbs5520/BasicKnowledge/ComputerNetwork/Protocol.md

 - ✅ Faster response, lower bandwidth.
 - ❌ Risk of **stale data** (must handle invalidation carefully).
-- ❌ Complexity: cache invalidation is “one of the two hardest problems in CS”
+- ❌ Complexity: cache invalidation is “one of the two hardest problems in CS” -- joke another is naming things

 ## Q&A